 Performance and Sound Quality

-A common complaint across multiple reviews is the microphone quality.
+A common complaint across multiple SCSETC reviews is the microphone quality.
 Many buyers found that the main microphone that comes installed on the unit produces distorted and muddy audio during calls and intercom use.
-Interestingly, several reviewers noted that the secondary backup microphone included in the box actually delivers noticeably cleaner sound with less distortion.
-This is a strange issue to have on a communication device where microphone quality matters, but at least there is a workaround available.
-Another minor but notable issue is that the speakers physically connect to the main unit via a USB-C port instead of a conventional audio jack, which may require an adapter for existing helmet speakers.
+Several reviewers noted that the secondary backup microphone included in the box actually delivers noticeably cleaner sound with less distortion.

 What Amazon Reviewers Are Saying

 With 47 reviews averaging 3.5 stars, the feedback is divided.
 Some buyers had positive experiences, with one reviewer calling it perfect for him and his wife to use while riding together.
-He reported clean connections and good sound quality for music, calls, and GPS.
+He reported having clean connections and good sound quality for music, calls, and GPS navigation.
 Several reviewers praised the waterproofing for working well in rainy weather.

 Who Should Buy This

-The SCSETC is suitable for budget-minded riders looking for basic intercom and music functions with the added benefit of IP67 waterproofing.
+The SCSETC is a suitable choice for budget-minded riders looking for basic intercom and music functions with the added benefit of IP67 waterproofing.

 Good for: